spire-signpost/apps/node-todos-users-api/Readme.md

   * update user model to find a user with credentials
   * generate and return auth token
   * test with postman

+#### v0.9.1 - add test cases for POST /users/login
+  * update `server.test.js` with two test cases
+  * test for valid login and return auth token
+  * test for invalid login
+  * test with mocha, expect, and supertest

+#### v1.0 - add DELETE route to logout user
+  * add DELETE route to `server.js`
+  * logout authenticated user by removing token from db
+  * add authentication check to route
+  * test with postman